 6. Nest secondary hyperlinks in unexpected places, like images and subheaders

 And while we’re on the subject of embedding hyperlinks, don’t limit yourself to just the copy itself.
 Any section headers, titles, or pull-quotes should be clickable, as well as any images.
 If your primary goal is an increased click through rate, you can’t go wrong by adding more options to click.

 “Above the fold” is a vintage phrase, sure, but it’s still got a lot to offer.
 It refers to the top-half of the front page of a newspaper.
 For our purposes, we might think of the fold as a floating point, set based on the screen resolution, after which a reader needs to begin scrolling.
 On mobile devices, you’ll only have a few inches.
 Desktop platforms are a little more forgiving, but in either case, be sure that a reader doesn’t need to scroll before they will encounter an inviting clickable invitation back to your site.

 8. Don’t use flashy HTML or complex design

 Emails are absolutely not the right time to show off.
 An email is the sort of thing that a reader should be able to read while waiting in line at the bank.
+Knowing how, and when, to bling your email is important.
 You want it to be comprehensive, relatively simple, clear, and quick to load.
 Complex layouts, elaborate HTML, interactive design elements, or even too many images can drastically slow down load times and make it much harder to engage with the content.